AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Examples/01-Load Factors/01-common.md

 # and contains 8760 values - for each hour in a year 2017
 speeds = get_json("examples\data\example_windSpeed.json")["speeds"]

+# Insert the speeds as a SpeedAtHeight object for UploadedWindParameters
 flow_parameters = UploadedWindParameters(
     uploadedWindStartTime="2017-01-01T00:00:00.000Z",
     lowHeight=SpeedAtHeight(10, speeds=speeds),
     granularityInMins=60,
 )

-load_factors = session.run_load_factor_for_parameters(
+print("Running load factor calculation.
+This will take a few minutes...") load_factors = session.run_load_factor_for_parameters(
     flow_parameters, base_parameters
 )